paulfioravanti/steno-dictionaries/dictionaries/README.md

 - **Lookup**: containing Plover dictionary "lookup improvements": words that can be stroked using standard Plover conventions, but do not yet have a named entry in the main Plover dictionary.
-- **New**: containing new outline entries that _do not_ currently have a named entry in Plover's [`main.json`][Plover main.json].
 - **Numbers**: containing number-specific entries that _do not_ currently have a named entry in Plover's [`main.json`][Plover main.json].
-- **Overrides**: containing outlines where I _personally_ think an existing Plover outline would be better mapped to another word or phrase.
-This is easily the most subjective of all my dictionaries, since these entries essentially diverge away from Plover theory.
 - **Phrasing**: containing outlines related to phrasing two or more words etc.
 - **Proper Nouns**: containing outlines that output [proper nouns][].
 - **Punctuation**: containing new and alternative outlines containing only